larsville/git-primer/README.md

 _[Gist](https://gist.github.com)_ is a web site run by GitHub, designed for simple Git projects that consist of a small number of files, or a single file or snippet.
 Gist is similar to a _[pastebin](https://en.wikipedia.org/wiki/Pastebin)_, with each gist having its own Git repository.
 Such repositories are also called gists.

-## Terms & Concepts: Working with repositories
+## Terms & concepts: Working with repositories

 A _repository_ is a set of files (usually source code) that makes up a project, stored on a Git server (such as GitHub).